Antonina and her family before the deportation

 Short background history

-* Bessarabia – name given by Russia to the eastern part of historic region of Moldavia.
+* Bessarabia – name given by Russia to the eastern part of the historic region of Moldavia.
 It is separated from western Moldavia by the Prut river.
 Today, Bessarabia is the neighboring country of Moldova.

 In 1939, Hitler and Stalin signed a secret pact, through which USSR was free to occupy regions of Romania (Bessarabia and northern Bucovina), Poland, Lithuania, Estonia, Latvia.
 The secret pact only became public after the USSR dissolution in 1989.
 After signing the pact, Hitler ordered the evacuation of German minorities from Bucovina.